rendicahya/intercutmix/README.md

 pip install sentence-transformers pandas pyarrow
 ```

 3. Generate relevancy lists.
-This will generate relevancy files in JSON format in `data/relevancy/UniDet/ids` and `data/relevancy/UniDet/names`.
+This will generate relevancy files in JSON format in `data/relevancy/{detector}/{dataset}/ids` and `data/relevancy/{detector}/{dataset}/names`.

 ```shell
 python3 relevancy.py
 ```

+4. Run with other detectors and datasets by changing `conf.active.detector` and `conf.active.dataset` then rerunning step 3.

 ## F. Object detection